 Wind & Solar

-McLeod Cooperative Power members who are interested in owning their own wind turbine or solar array should contact the Cooperative for a packet of helpful materials on wind generation and interconnection.
+McLeod Cooperative Power members who are interested in owning their own wind turbine or solar array should access the Coop’s NOVA Power Portal (link below) for materials on wind generation and interconnection, application forms, etc.

 DG Application must be approved before construction begins.